krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/SaveOutlookPrivateConfiguration.md

 ## Overview

-Configures the Outlook3 Extension for Private Authentication mode using your own Azure AD application.
+Configures the Outlook Extension for Private Authentication mode using your own Azure AD application.
 This catalog request sets up enterprise-grade authentication with full OAuth 2.0 implementation, providing complete control over security policies and compliance requirements.